killbill/killbill-cloud/docker/README.md

 * killbill/base: shared base image with Tomcat 7 and KPM inside Ubuntu 14.04
 * killbill/latest: empty base Kill Bill image.
 The first time it is started, the latest version of Kill Bill is downloaded
 * killbill/tagged: image with Kill Bill installed (published on [Docker Hub](https://hub.docker.com/r/killbill/killbill/))
-* kaui/latest: empty base Kaui image .The first time it is started, the latest version of Kaui is downloaded
+* kaui/latest: empty base Kaui image.
+The first time it is started, the latest version of Kaui is downloaded
 * kaui/tagged: image with Kaui installed (published on [Docker Hub](https://hub.docker.com/r/killbill/kaui/))
 * killbill/build: official build environment for all published Kill Bill artifacts (useful for developers)